 According to the copy Admiral Wilson kept for his scrapbook, the message Daniels sent to him read:

 “United Press announced armistice signed.
 Later they received cable quote Admiral Wilson, who announced to Brest newspaper Armistice had been signed, later notified announcement unconfirmed.
 Meanwhile French riotously celebrate.
 Howard unquote Did you make this or similar statement.
 Cable immediate explanation.”
+(This telegram does not seem to be in US Navy archives.)

 The following is an abridged version of the cablegram Daniels sent to Admiral Sims.